Raythonic/watiba/README.md

 ## Installation
 ### PIP
-If you installed this as a Python package, e.g. pip, then the pre-compiler can be found in your user's home dir at _~/.local/bin/watiba-c_ should that location exists on your system.
+If you installed this as a Python package, e.g. pip, then the pre-compiler can be found in your user's home dir at _~/.local/bin/watiba-c_ should that location exist on your system.

 If your system doesn't have _~/.local/bin_, refer to the "Pre-compiling" section below.